 3. Beam Jumps

-Using colored spots to encourage visual awareness have child use balance beam platforms as “hurdles” stepping over and eventually jumping over!
+Using color spots to encourage visual awareness have child use balance beam platforms as “hurdles” stepping over and eventually jumping over!
 Can encourage changes in direction for more of a challenge!

 4. Circle Beam